spaconference/spa-handbook/call-for-proposals.md

 Download that list and replace the list in mailchimp with it.
 Then send the CFP to the list.

+### Twitter

+...
+How to post as the @spaconference Twitter user?

+### LinkedIn

+...
+How to post to Linked In as the SPA Conference user?

 ## CFP websites

 ...
 Where do we publicise the CFP? ...

 ## Mail and discussion groups